|

 which in turn leads to an instantaneous avalanche of stinging cells

-being ejected.
 In this process, a bundle of knife-like appendages

-extend, cutting into the preys skin.
+extend, cutting into the prey's skin.
 Immediately thereafter

 a long filament from inside the cell penetrates the cut and injects

 a toxin to paralyze or kill the prey.
-All this is microscopically

 small and happens a million times in a few seconds.